mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 All QUIC these tunnel control TLVs MUST NOT be sent on other streams than the QUIC tunnel control streams.

-The Access Report TLV is used to periodically report on access networks availability.
+The Access Report TLV is sent by the client to periodically report on access networks availability.
 Each Access Report TLV MUST be sent on a separate unidirectional stream, other than the QUIC tunnel control streams.

 ### New Session TLV